mukundkulur/mukundkulur.github.io/index.md

 <h4>How I Work</h4>
 <h2>PROCESS.</h2>
 <span class="border"></span>
-<p>Integrating design thinking with lean approach, I direct teams to rapidly validate ideas and accelerate their innovation journey from problems to market success.</p>
+<p>The value of the solutions lie in the importance and the worth of solving the problem.
+Integrating design thinking with lean approach, I enable teams to rapidly validate ideas and accelerate their innovation journey from problems to market success.</p>
 </div>
 </div>
 </div>